jli05/jli05.github.io/_posts/2024-04-26-AWS-Lambda-to-Start-EC2-Instances.md

     ]
 }
 ```

+To check for Lambda function running logs, go to CloudWatch/Logs for output and error messages.

 If this Lambda function need be regularly evoked, create a EventBridge Rule in AWS.
 The expression is similar to cron expression for setting the times and commands.